Bug Out Vehicle List | 27 Essentials

 • Collapsible Boats: Inflatable John boats and foldable kayaks are the go-to here, for people near water but don’t want the maintenance and responsibilities of owning a boat with an actual hull.

 • Bikes: A popular bug out vehicle for urban areas also works quite well in grid-down or EMP situations.
-With saddlebags and/or trailers you can take a lot of equipment with you as well.
-Bikes can maneuver where cars cannot and are sustainably human-powered so gas or electricity does not have to be an issue.
+With saddlebags and/or trailers, you can take a lot of equipment with you as well.
+Bikes can maneuver where cars cannot and are sustainably human-powered, so gas or electricity does not have to be an issue.

-• Sedans: Cars are not the best pick for a bug out vehicle, but if it’s what you have you can make it work.
+• Sedans: Cars are not the best pick for a bug out vehicle, but if it’s what you have, you can make it work.

 Bug Out Trailers

 Having your bug out vehicle as a daily driver can be cumbersome, so some preppers opt to offload their gear into a bug out trailer.
-When they need to bug out they hook up the trailer which is smart and quick.
+When they need to bug out, they hook up the trailer, which is smart and quick.

 No need to pack up tons of bags and bins- it’s all preloaded.
 Plus, this lets you declutter your actual vehicle for everyday use.
-Bug out trailers make a lot of sense the more you think about it.
+Bug out trailers make a lot of sense, the more you think about it.

 Bug Out Electric Vehicles (EVs)

 This is one I’m personally planning out with a Tesla Model 3.
-There are many drawbacks to using an EV as a bug out vehicle (range, off-road capability) but they have some under-sold benefits as well.
+There are many drawbacks to using an EV as a bug out vehicle (range, off-road capability), but they have some under-sold benefits as well.
 In my family, we could bug out both the EV and the SUV, but if we bug in (stay in place)- which we are more than prepared to do- the Tesla becomes a massive battery pack.

-The base Model 3 I have has a 60 kWh 106 cell 400V Lithium Ion pack in it ready to power whatever when I put the vehicle in ‘camp mode’.
-Tesla discourages using it as a ‘stationary power source’ and voids the warranty if they find out but other EV manufacturers have been touting their ability to power odds and ends.
+The base Model 3 I have has a 60 kWh 106 cell 400V Lithium-Ion pack in it ready to power whatever when I put the vehicle in ‘camp mode’.
+Tesla discourages using it as a ‘stationary power source’ and voids the warranty if they find out, but other EV manufacturers have been touting their ability to power odds and ends.

-EVs also can be charged with any electrical source: from solar panels to dual fuel generators.
+EVs can also be charged with any electrical source: from solar panels to dual-fuel generators.
 Combustion cars have to seek out or store gasoline or diesel, whereas electricity is much easier to come by in the modern world.

 The last drawback to EVs is the threat of an EMP.
 EMPs would disable many modern cars, but an EV is guaranteed to be a paperweight.
 I’ve considered constructing a giant Faraday bag for my Model 3- more of an experiment than anything.
-Unfortunately, the materials to construct it cost at least $1,000 so that’s an experiment I can’t afford for now.
+Unfortunately, the materials to construct it cost at least $1,000, so that’s an experiment I can’t afford for now.

 EMP-Proof Bug Out Vehicles

-Like we just mentioned with EVs, a Nuclear EMP can damage vehicle electronics, especially microchips.
+As we just mentioned with EVs, a Nuclear EMP can damage vehicle electronics, especially microchips.
 While it’s not guaranteed to fry your 2002 Camry, most vehicles since the late 1980s have sensitive circuitry that can be damaged by overvoltage.

 One reason EMPs are so low on our own risk evaluation is because of their implication.
 An EMP would almost certainly be a precursor to nuclear war- a risk with an even higher impact!
-One of our favorite books on this, the popular One Second After overlooks this probability so it can detail post-EMP life in America.
+One of our favorite books on this, the popular One Second After, overlooks this probability so it can detail post-EMP life in America.

 Scam Alert: EMP Shield and T.R.A.P.
 EMP Vehicle Protection won’t work for an actual Nuclear EMP.
 Cables that are not voltage cables would also have a large current pushed during the E1 pulse of a HEMP, resulting in damaged components regardless.